Mirror publisher Reach to cut 550 jobs in response to Covid-19 revenue hit - Press Gazette

 “Award-winning journalism and content will always be at the core of our purpose.
 Through the transformation, Reach will realise the full potential of its business model, enabling our news brands to continue to shape the daily conversations of millions of people for years to come.”

 In 2019 Reach reported revenue of £702.5m (down 3% year on year) and adjusted operating profit of £153.4m (up 5.4%).
-Digital revenue was £107m (up17.2%).
+Digital revenue was £107m (up 17.2%).

+In an email to staff, seen by Press Gazette, Reach group editor-in-chief Lloyd Embley and group chief operating officer Alan Edmunds said the “transformation” plans would have implications for “everyone in our editorial, circulation and printing teams – both regionally and nationally.”

+They said the heart of the transformation was the creation of a “single editorial division, rather than the current nationals and regionals split” with the same for circulation teams.